-The Grand Aquarium is situated a few miles south of the citadel.
-The aquarium displays fish and sea life from around the world in 8 different aquariums.
+The Grand Aquarium, a few miles south of the citadel, displays fish and sea life from around the world in 8 different aquariums.
 The aquariums include a circular fish tank, allowing visitors to stand in the middle of swirling fish shoals and an open air touching pool.

-Cobac Parc, another popular attraction in St Malo, is a 12 hectare wooded park offering thirty activities for the whole family, including a water park, mini golf and a merry-go-round.
+Cobac Parc, is a 12 hectare wooded park with a huge range of activities for the whole family, including a water park, mini golf and a merry-go-round.

 City Sights & Shopping

-The ancient tiny cobbled streets are full of fascinating shops selling crafts and open markets for local produce.
+The ancient cobbled streets are full of fascinating shops selling crafts, and open markets for local produce.

 In St Malo you will find a range of art, music and book shops.
-The city also has a choice of hypermarkets and specialist shopping.
+The city also offers a choice of hypermarkets and specialist shopping.

 Fine Dining and Food Festivals

-As you’d expect, St Malo offers a breadth of good eating to suit all tastes and budgets.
-Local specialties include fresh lobsters and Cancale oysters, as well as other classic French fare such as crêpes and moules.
-Some of the most popular restaurants and cafés are situated in a long-line inside the city ramparts between Porte St-Vincent and the Grande Porte.
+Enjoy a range great food to suit all tastes and budgets, from quaint bistros to a Michelin star experience.
+Local specialties include fresh lobsters and Cancale oysters, as well as other classic French fare, such as crêpes and moules.
+Some of the most popular restaurants and cafés are situated in a long line inside the city ramparts between Porte St-Vincent and the Grande Porte.